IcyPalm/advent-of-code2018/day_04/README.md

 _What is the ID of the guard you chose multiplied by the minute you chose?_
 (In the above example, the answer would be `10 * 24 = 240`.)

+Your puzzle answer was `77084`.

+## \--- Part Two ---

+ _Strategy 2:_ Of all guards, which guard is most frequently asleep on the same minute?

+In the example above, Guard # _99_ spent minute _45_ asleep more than any other guard or minute - three times in total.
+(In all other cases, any guard spent any minute asleep at most twice.)

+_What is the ID of the guard you chose multiplied by the minute you chose?_
+(In the above example, the answer would be `99 * 45 = 4455`.)

+Your puzzle answer was `23047`.